 Section 8: all the cited reference documents are listed.

-Section 9: the adopted terms, acronyms and abbreviations are defined.
+Section 9: terms, acronyms and abbreviations used in the document are defined.

 Table 1 provides the status of the Galileo constellation for which the performance data has been measured over the reporting period.